Resilient

 Our confidence in this score:

-This career is labeled as "Stable" because, while AI tools like drones and smart cameras are being introduced, they mainly help rather than replace human supervisors.
-The role requires critical human skills such as judgment, leadership, and face-to-face management, which AI can't fully replicate.
+This career is labeled as "Resilient" because while AI tools like drones and smart cameras are being used to assist in protective services, they mainly help with simple tasks rather than replace human supervisors.
+The core duties of planning, judgment, and face-to-face management require uniquely human skills such as clear judgment and leadership, which machines can't replicate.

 Read full analysis